Matt Cole

-Matt Cole (born November 7, 1996) is an American football wide receiver.
+Matt Cole (born November 7, 1996) is an American professional football wide receiver for the Wrocław Panthers of the European League of Football (ELF).
 He played college football for the McKendree Bearcats.

 College career

 After graduating from Chicago's Curie Metropolitan High School, Cole played for the McKendree Bearcats as a wide receiver and return specialist.
-As a senior, he was named the Great Lakes Valley Conference (GVLC) Special Teams Player of the Year and first-team All-GVLC after catching 43 passes for 939 yards and 12 touchdowns while also returning 23 kickoffs for 625 yards and one touchdown and eight punts for 208 yards and one touchdown.
+As a senior, he was named the Great Lakes Valley Conference (GLVC) Special Teams Player of the Year and first-team All-GLVC after catching 43 passes for 939 yards and 12 touchdowns while also returning 23 kickoffs for 625 yards and one touchdown and eight punts for 208 yards and one touchdown.

 Professional career

 Miami Dolphins

 Cole was signed as an undrafted free agent by the Miami Dolphins on April 29, 2020.
 He was waived on September 5, 2020, during final roster cuts, and signed to the team's practice squad the next day.
 He was placed on the practice squad/COVID-19 list by the team on November 12, 2020, and restored to the practice squad on November 26.